 Water quality, nutrients, chlorophyll a and phytoplankton will be sampled at one station in Lac du Sauvage (LDS-1) upstream of the lake outlet.
 Water quality, nutrients, chlorophyll a and phytoplankton will also be sampled during the open-water season at the narrows (LDS-4), where the Lac du Sauvage outflow enters Lac de Gras.
 Due to unstable ice conditions at the outlet, sampling during the ice-cover season is not possible.
 Inflowing water from Lac du Sauvage is more productive than that of Lac de Gras and has the potential to affect the FF2 stations, which are located at the far northeast end of the MF2 transect; therefore, sampling at the narrows allows an evaluation of whether changes occurring at the FF2 stations are due to exposure to Mine effluent or are related to the quality of water entering Lac de Gras.
-Monitoring of zooplankton biomass under both the eutrophication indicators component and the plankton component will not occur at this station, because it is characterized by shallow, flowing water and is ecologically dissimilar to the open-water lake habitat represented by other AEMP stations.
+Monitoring of zooplankton biomass under both the eutrophication indicators component and the plankton component will not occur at LDS-4, because it is characterized by shallow, flowing water and is ecologically dissimilar to the open-water lake habitat represented by other AEMP stations.

-For the AEMP small-bodied fish surveys, an attempt will be made to capture fish at the locations sampled in 2007, 2010, 2013, and 2016 (DDMI 2008, 2011; Golder 2014a, 2017b).
+For the AEMP small-bodied fish surveys, an attempt will be made to capture fish at the locations sampled in 2007, 2010, 2013, 2016 and 2019 (DDMI 2008, 2011; Golder 2014a, 2017b, 2020b).
 Slimy Sculpin will be collected along the shoreline near the NF, FF2, and MF3 areas, and near the FF1 and FFA areas.
 Slimy Sculpin are successfully captured along shallow (<40 cm deep) natural shorelines with small cobble substrate (DDMI 2008, 2011; Golder 2014a).
-Only two of the three FF areas will be targeted to reduce the overall mortality of sculpin in Lac de Gras (Water Licence Schedule 8 Item 1e; Table 1.3-1).
+Only two of the three FF areas will be targeted to reduce the overall mortality of sculpin in Lac de Gras (per Schedule 8 Condition 1e of Water Licence W2015L2-0001; Table 1.3-1).